© Copyright – 2013 – Athletics Illustrated

 CK: I assume, based on your earlier comments about IPA’s, you prefer a brew with a lovibond rating of about 13, yes?

 GH: That’s a good place to start, but honestly I stand by the principle you can’t judge a book by its cover.
 That works as well in beer terms “You can’t judge a beer by its colour”.
 I will say I get excited when I see a nice murky lovibond in the high teens to low twenties.

 CK: What sort of running are you getting up to at this stage?
 Are you just doing mileage to get strong after time off?
 Where on the Plato Scale do you prefer your density?

 GH: Trade secrets: can’t get into much detail, but I have tried a new thing called Yoga Slackline.
 It’s not what you’d think though, what it is, is you do yoga positions while on a slackline adding an extremely high degree level of skill and risk.
-It’s amazing what you can do when the consequence is a six foot drop to hard ground while in a compromised position!
+It’s amazing what you can do when the consequence is a six-foot drop to the hard ground while in a compromised position!

 CK: Except apparently when you have been enjoying Kriek near a staircase.

 GH: There is no video evidence of anything and the concussion caused me to not have any real recollection, so I cannot deny or confirm anything.
 I will confirm that two east coasters, a moustached man from Nanaimo, some beer and deck of cards isn’t a great equation for balance.